brson/wasm-opt-rs/notes.md

 and put them into `config.h` as appropriate.

 Binaryen's build configuration also hex-encodes and embeds a binary called `wasm-intrinsics.wat` into its source code.
-So we again had to repruce that logic.
+So we again had to reproduce that logic.

 Adapting our custom build process to Binaryen as it changes in the future will likely be the most difficult ongoing maintenance task on this project.